MrMimic/data-scientist-roadmap/01_Fundamentals/README.md

-# 1_ Fundamentals

 ## 1_ Matrices & Algebra fundamentals

 ### About

-In mathematics, a matrix is a __rectangular array of numbers, symbols, or expressions, arranged in rows and columns__.
+In mathematics, a matrix is a **rectangular array of numbers, symbols, or expressions, arranged in rows and columns**.
 A matrix could be reduced as a submatrix of a matrix by deleting any collection of rows and/or columns.

 ![matrix-image](https://upload.wikimedia.org/wikipedia/commons/b/bb/Matrix.svg)